FarrellDay/miceRanger/README.md

 It is possible to customize our imputation procedure by variable.
 By passing a named list to `vars`, you can specify the predictors for each variable to impute.
-You can also select which variables should be imputed using mean matching by passing a named vector to `valueSelector`.
+You can also select which variables should be imputed using mean matching, as well as the mean matching candidates, by passing a named vector to `valueSelector` and `meanMatchCandidates`,
+respectively:

 ``` r
 v <- list(